sh3ngsh3ng/Project-1/README.md

 ## Plane 5: Surface
 ### Colours:
+- A somewhat dark theme was used to give off a classy feels to the application.
+- Examples:
+    - Greyish colours was chosen for many of the elements such as Navbar, navbar dropdown, etc
+    - Blackish filter was also used on the background image
+- Clickable buttons such as the "START" button and others that yield results (search/recommend) are given a greenish colour to make it more pleasant and clickable

 ### Images:
+- As a picture speaks a thousand words, a food related background image was used to fit the theme of the application

 ### Fonts:
+-

 ### Icons:
+Icons used are related to the function/features.
+All results yielding from the filter function have icons that matches the category.
+I.e. Cafe icon for cafe results, restaurant icons for restaurant results

+For the results from functions, coloured icons are used to make the application more pleasing.
+Icons chosen are to somewhat have a same theme/feels.

+Other functions such as back button, settings, etc uses icons that are commonly known.
+E.g. gear icon for settings, back arrow for back button, thumbs up icon for recommendations.

 # Mobile Responsiveness
 The strategy for mobile responsiveness is to size elements with ratio units (e.g. %, vh/vw, etc).
 Mobile responsive elements from bootstrap was also used where applicable.